-The Bycatch Working Group presents progress towards the top ranked action item to develop an inventory of needs (science, data, etc.) for each country, with special attention on identified needs that may be advanced by trinational collaboration.
+The Bycatch Working Group presents progress towards the top ranked action item to develop an inventory of needs (science, data, etc.) across the three countries, with special attention on identified needs that may be advanced by trinational collaboration.
 In addition, we ask the Migratory Bird Working Table to consider if there are ways in which we may be able to strengthen ties with ACAP regarding fisheries bycatch.